The tradition in ancient Sumer

 Scholars have long supposed that Mesopotamia’s Deluge was inspired by the experience of an exceptionally devastating overflow of its rivers, since some descriptions give the account a distinctly local character.
 But the details conflict, as if two events – one regional and recent, the other global and ancient – have been conflated into one.
 Winds howl like a wild ass, the land is shattered like a pot, total darkness supervenes.
 The Tigris and Euphrates overflowing?
 Hyperbole cannot be discounted, but the measures Atrahasis has to take in order to circumvent the disaster point to more than just a regional disaster.
 He must build a boat with six decks, and take on board wild beasts and cattle, even birds: ‘the seed of all living creatures’.
 Even if it is not spelt out (some lines are missing), the implication is clear enough: Ellil intends to destroy all life and leave no survivors.
 Ea cannot prevent the destruction, but he can at least ensure that the earth afterwards will be restocked.

 The landing of the cube on Mount Nimush – after only seven days – is similarly incongruous.
-According to one Assyrian text the mountain lay southeast of the Lower Zab, a tributary of the Tigris, in which case it was probably Pir Omar Gudrun, rising to 9,000 feet.
+According to one Assyrian text the mountain lay southeast of the Lower Zab, a tributary of the Tigris, in which case it was probably Pir Omar Gudrun, rising to 2600 metres.
 Be that as it may, had the floodwaters reached even the foothills of the Zagros Mountains, Sumerian civilisation would have been wiped out.
 There would have been no restoration of cult centres and no renewal of the kingship (Gilgamesh I, 43-44), merely a depopulated wasteland.
-The detail that the boat landed on a mountain is completely foreign.
+Also incongruous is the detail that the boat landed on a mountain is completely foreign.
 So is the detail that Utnapishtim waited seven days before sending forth a dove and a further unspecified number of days before he sent forth a swallow and a raven.
 Evidently he could not see land all that time, and the implied depth of water only makes sense in the context of a universal inundation.

 Related material: